What is a concept testing survey?

 - Chobani used product testing to adjust packaging in one of its new products, Chobani Oats and Ancient Grains.
 This helped the brand increase the user-friendliness of the product and maintain the top spot as Australia’s preferred yogurt brand.

-Before designing your concept testing survey, consider which methodology will best fit your needs.
+For a successful concept test, in the early stages, consider which methodology will best fit your needs.
 Some of the most common survey methodologies include:

-- Concept need / relative improvement over current method of doing things
+- Concept need or relative improvement over the current method of doing things

 - Overall reaction to the concept (acceptability, desirability, interest)